 MAGNETIC RESONANCE IMAGING

-The Magnetic resonance imaging (MRI) is a medical technique in which magnets and radiofrequency waves are used to image the parts of the body without the use of X- rays.
+Magnetic Resonance Imaging (MRI) is a medical technique in which magnets and radiofrequency waves are used to image the parts of the body without the use of ionizing radiation.

 - The identification of pathologies of the soft tissues.

-- The study of problems in the column and articulations.
+- The study of problems in the vertebral column and joints

-The MRI is ideal for the pediatric field due to the lack of ionizing radiations which make it a safe and a not invasive study with any side effects.
+MRI is ideal for the pediatric field due to the lack of ionizing radiation, which make it a safe and a non invasive study without any side effects.

 WHAT WILL THE PATIENT FEEL DURING THE MRI?

-Our staff will place you on a comfortable stretcher which slides into the resonator and give you an eiderdown so you cannot feel the cold.
-While the test is going on you will hear several non continuous sounds that are part of the different sequences of the test.
+Our staff will place the patient on a comfortable stretcher that wil slide i nto the resonator and give you an eiderdown so you cannot feel the cold .
+While the test is going on, the patient will hear several non-continuous sounds that are part of the different sequences of the test.

-To reduce the time of the MRI and obtain better images is necessary that you stay still during the test.
-Through the intercom you will be able to talk to the technician who will keep an eye on you from the outside of the MRI room and let you know when the study is over.
-If you wish, you can be accompanied by a relative.
+To reduce the time of the MRI and obtain better images, it is necessary that the patient stays still during the test. there will be an intercom inside the machine that will allow communication between the patient and the technician.
+If needed, patients can be accompanied by a relative.

 DOES THE PATIENT NEED ANY PREPARATION?

-On the day of the test, it is important that all the patients bring the medical order, the previous studies (if they have) and comfortable clothes with no metal pieces such as sport pants.
-It is forbidden to bring any kind of item of clothing such as bracelets, watches, earrings, jewels and piercings.
+On the day of the test, all patients must bring a medical order signed by their physician, the previous studies if th ere were any, and comfortable clothes with no metal pieces, such as sweat pants .
+Items such as bracelets, watches, earrings, jewels and piercings are forbidden.

 IS THERE ANY RISK?

-The RMI is a safe, non invasive test with no side effects.
-Nevertheless, it cannot be performed in people having pacers, clips in the brain, pieces of metal, ocular implants, auricular prosthesis or any other foreign body.
-If the patient has any of these objects, she/he must tell the doctors about it for his/her own safety.
+The RMI is a safe, non-invasive test with no side effects.
+Nevertheless, it cannot be performed on people with pacers, clips in the brain, metal pieces in the body, ocular implants, auricular prosthesis or any other foreign body.
+If the patient has any of these objects, they must tell the doctors about it for they own safety.

-If the patient woman is pregnant o suspect about it she also must inform the doctors and staff about.
+If the patient is pregnant or suspects she may be, she must inform the doctors and staff about it.

 It is mandatory to bring the medical order on the day of the test.

-The simple MRI are performed by order of arrival from Monday to Fridays from 8:00am to 5:00pm and on Saturdays from 8:00 to 1:00pm
+The simple MRI is performed by order of arrival Monday to Fridays from 8:00am to 5:00pm and on Saturdays from 8:00am to 1:00pm

-In case of RMI with contrast medium, the patient must schedule an appointment previously by calling at the phone number: (305) 557-0330.
+In case of RMI with contrast, the patient must schedule an appointment previously by calling the phone number: (305) 557-0330.

-At IDACA we have an open resonator from which we obtain high image quality results in wait times relatively shorts.
+At IDACA, we have an open resonator that delivers high image quality results in relatively short wait times.